Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 In terms of thrust and specific impulse (UGM-133A versus 3M30): 91 kgf versus “about” 170.

-True in traction, but considering the difference in starting weight at a comparable range?
-And in specific gravity?
+True in terms of thrust, but should we take into account the difference in launch weight with comparable range?
+And in terms of specific thrust?

-at 36 (37) tons of starting weight, naturally the active section will be shorter.
-The "hot" mode of separation of steps used in the Bulava (to reduce OUT) is good.
+with 36 (37) tons of starting weight, the active section will naturally be shorter.
+The "hot" mode of stage separation used in the "Bulava" (to reduce the AUT) is good.
 And what is the error from disturbances to the aiming point?

-Probably, if you delve into it, the Americans also worked on it.
+Probably, if you dig deeper, the Americans worked on it in the same way.

-I have already given above the indicator of the density of the ICBM layout (weight / volume) and below one of the "eagles" (a certain Gradient) has already criticized me, unreasonably, however (it seems he did not understand (or did not want) what it was about), of course this is not an indicator of perfection TTRD, and an indicator of the engineering quality of the product (layout lot).
+I have already given the indicator of the ICBM layout density (weight/volume) above, and below one of the "eagles" (a certain Gradient) has already criticized me, however, without reason (it seems he did not understand (or did not want to) what I was talking about), of course, this is not an indicator of the perfection of the turbojet engine, but an indicator of the engineering quality of the product (layout density).

-by remote control, everything is true, and it cannot be otherwise, given the element base.
-But the same element base plays a decisive role in control systems !!
+regarding remote control - everything is correct, and it couldn't be any other way, considering the element base.
+But this same element base plays a decisive role in control systems!!

-(high-speed performance, floating point operations, etc.), but also the specific weight of the control system (weight / per occupied volume).
-For an ICBM, grams "crammed" into a unit of volume are important.
-How can I not recall the dimension (I will keep silent about the cost) of the GLONAS and GPS /
+(speed, floating point operations, etc.), but also the specific weight of the SU (weight/occupied volume).
+For ICBMs, grams, "squeezed" into a unit of volume are important.
+How can one not recall the dimensions (I will keep silent about the cost) of GLONASS and GPS chips/

-about the shelf life, I don’t know anything, maybe.
-But it seems to me that this value is inversely proportional to the energy efficiency of the turbojet engine
+I don't know anything about shelf life, maybe.
+But it seems to me that this value is inversely proportional to the energy efficiency of the turbojet engine.

 Ie (in simplification): the energy sector is worse, the "weaker" fuel - the shelf life is longer (as we and you confirm this).

-Energy is "better", the shelf life is shorter, like theirs, an example is "peacemaker".
+Energy is "better", shelf life is shorter, like theirs, for example "peacemaker".

 "the cost of the TTRD, with the growth of the dimension, does not grow ... exponentially" - I do not agree with this.